-Over the past couple of months, we’ve learned that the Obama Administration’s Internal Revenue Service has admitted to targeting conservative groups for extra scrutiny, held lavish parties at taxpayers’ expense and used their business credit cards to make expensive and unnecessary purchases.
+A while back we learned that the Internal Revenue Service had admitted to targeting conservative groups for extra scrutiny, holding lavish parties at taxpayers’ expense and using their business credit cards to make expensive and unnecessary purchases.
 The tax agency has lost all credibility – if it ever had any – and some lawmakers are now calling for its dismantling.

 So it’s not surprising to learn that the agency’s bias against conservative groups led its agents to make unconstitutional remarks to those groups as they attempted to gain tax-exempt status.